Chapter 27 : 26- The New Army

 “I-What?”
 Harry spluttered, the pain in his arm, the dizziness in his head and the fact he had just been captured distracting his mind from everything else.

 “I see you are getting to know our guests.”
 Harry heard Akrahn say.
 “Marius should be here vithin half an hour or so.
-They had just forced the Scandinavians to draw back ven I left.
+They had just forced the Scandinavians to draw back vith minimal losses ven I left.
+Clearly our new army is ready to fight against their captors.
 I saw about a dozen more Aurors arrive as I vas leaving, but they shouldn’t cause much trouble.”

 “I would have thought you would be joining your new allies.”
 Cecilia smirked, taking a seat on the ground and pulling a thin, dark green book from the inside of her robes.